arrayoutofbounds/softeng206_project/README.md

  - Add text to start and end of a video
  - Replace or overlay the audio of a video
  - Delete history
+ - Make a library
+ - extract part of a video file
+ - add audio and video filters
+ - replay and set playback speed